hovancik/stretchly/README.md

 To run app you will need [nodejs](https://nodejs.org/).
 Clone the repo, run `npm install` and then simply do `npm start` to start *stretchly*.

+If the process fails to load native modules, run `./node_modules/.bin/electron-rebuild` to rebuild the native modules using Electron's Node version.

 It should run on any electron supported platform.
 Tested on OS X, Windows and Ubuntu Linux.

 ### Linux note